-When you want to work out more, it is suggested that you find someone who will ensure that you do it every day.
+When you want to work out more, it is suggested that you find someone who will ensure you do it daily.
 The same kind of reasoning applies to finances.
 Accountability partners work.
 Find someone that wants to save money every month as you do.
 This can be your friend or family member.
-Agree that you will never make unnecessary purchases and text each other if you happen to make that poor decision.
-The knowledge that you have to ‘report’ your bad actions is a great trick to help you in money management.
+Agree that you will only make necessary purchases and text each other if you make that poor decision.
+The fact that you have to ‘report’ your bad actions is a great trick to help you manage money.

 17. Picture Your Goals

 If you are saving for a house, a dream car, or a vacation, cut out inspiring images from magazines and hang them on your wall.
 Make that dream car your computer’s wallpaper, or create a Vision Board.
 This is a great technique to help with saving.
-Huge goals can be difficult, and visualizing them helps you stay motivated.
+Huge goals can be challenging, and visualizing them motivates you.

 18. Reward Yourself

 The final way to save money every month isn’t hard at all.
-Every time you make a good effort to save, offer yourself a small non-financial reward.
-This will offer you more incentive to save more.
+Every time you make a reasonable effort to save, offer yourself a small non-financial reward.
+This will provide you with more incentive to save more.
 You could relax with a bubble bath, watch a movie, or enjoy a lovely lie-in on Saturday morning.

-If you are a homeowner, you will want to check out this article that has tons of tips for home budgeting.
+If you are a homeowner, you should check out this article that has tons of tips for home budgeting.

 As the tips above show, saving money does not have to be a difficult thing to do.
-With money management techniques, you can set more money aside and reach your savings goals a lot faster than you would have imagined.
+With money management techniques, you can set more money aside and reach your savings goals faster than you imagined.